Vladislavlhp7/gradient_based_optimisation/report/report.md

 As expected the central difference method provides a better approximation and a lower truncation error than the forward and backward difference ones due to the fact that it is second-order accurate, while the others are first-order accurate.
 This is clearly visible from the lower mean relative error and the narrower distribution of the central difference method.
+And while these results demonstrate our trust in the analytical solution, we note that the numerical algorithms are too computationally expensive to be used in practice over the range of all training data.

 \begin{figure}[h]
     \centering